AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_android.md

     Call the core methods for joining a channel.
 In the following sample code, we use an `initializeAndJoinChannel` function to encapsulte these core methods.

-    In `/app/java/com.example.<projectname>/MainActivity`, add the following lines after the `checkSelfPermssion` function:
+    In `/app/java/com.example.<projectname>/MainActivity`, add the following lines after the `onCreate` function:

    ```java
     // Java